-The oldest treasure in the church is the altar reredos (altar screen), dating from the 15th century.
-It was made in northern Germany, probably Lübeck.
-The screen consists of a central panel, and two narrower, side panels.
-Mary, holding the infant Jesus, is depicted in the middle, "clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars".
-On her right we find St. Olav, with St. Anthony below.
-On her left stands St. Catherine with her sword and wheel, and below her, St. Dorothea.
-On the side panels we see all the disciples, excluding Judas, but including Paul.
-All bear their symbols and carry the book of the Gospel.
+The oldest treasure in the church is the altarpiece or reredos, dating from the 15th century.
+It was made in Northern Germany, probably Lübeck.
+The screen consists of a central panel and two narrower side panels.
+Mary, holding the infant Jesus, is depicted in the middle "clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars".
+On her right we find St Olav, with St Anthony below.
+On her left stands St Catherine with her sword and wheel, with St Dorothy below.
+On the side panels we see all the Apostles, excluding Judas, but with the addition of Paul.
+All bear their symbols and carry the Book of the Gospel.
 The hinged side panels can be opened and closed.
-The cabinet is closed only during advent and lent.
-When the panels are closed, one can see paintings depicting the life of Jesus.
-The crucifix on top of the altar reredos was added in 1682 and carries the inscription "All our hope is in the death of our Lord."
+The cabinet is closed only during Advent and Lent.
+The closed panels reveal paintings depicting the life of Jesus.
+The crucifix on top of the altarpiece was added in 1682 and carries the inscription "All our hope is in the death of the Lord" (in Latin).